Lukas Michel's fateful family journey to Augusta

 “Having said that, I thought the club would be more stuffy.
 But I was treated like anyone would be.
 Of course, I guess someone like me appears every year.
 I hung out with the club pro for a bit.
 He walked me round and showed me all the buildings.
 I saw everything.
 It’s a bit like Disneyland.”

-“Everyone says you have to hit a draw from the tee,” Lukas says.
+“Everyone says you have to hit a draw from the tee,” he says.
 “And they are right.
-I had been favoring a fade.
-But after going to Augusta I know I’m going to have to be comfortable hitting a draw.
+When I got there earlier this year I was favoring a fade.
+But I know I’m going to have to be comfortable hitting a draw.
 If I only have a fade to go to, I’m going to struggle.”

-Which is what he did first time round during his second visit in mid-March.
+That’s what he did his first time round during his second visit in mid-March.
 But things improved.
 Lukas’ second round of the week, a three-under-par 69, was seven shots better than his first effort.

-“The course was very different from my last visit in November,” he says.
-“The rye grass overseed was in pretty thick.
+“The course was very different from my first visit,” he says.
+“The rye grass over-seed was in pretty thick.
 The fairways were much more densely covered with dark green grass.
 The greens were still a little slow and soft.
-But they had had a lot of rain..
+But they had had a lot of rain.
 All in all though, it was in good shape.
 They were clearly getting everything ready for the tournament.”

-Which isn’t going to happen on schedule, of course.
-Ten minutes before he boarded his flight from Los Angeles to Atlanta, Michel heard the news that the 84th playing of golf’s youngest major had been postponed.
-It was obviously a huge disappointment for Michel.
-For him, this was going to be an almost month-long trip of a lifetime, one that would have seen him play in the Azalea Invitational at the Country Club of Charleston and ended with a start at the Coleman Invitational at Seminole between his hard-earned place at Augusta National.
+A tournament that didn’t happen.
+Ten minutes before he boarded his flight from Los Angeles to Atlanta, Lukas heard the news that the 84th playing the tournament had been postponed.
+It was obviously a huge disappointment.
+For him, it was going to be an almost month-long trip of a lifetime, one that would have seen him play in the Azalea Invitational at the Country Club of Charleston (which he eventually did last month) before taking up his hard-earned place at Augusta National.